Religion

 ---------------

 Mr. Burrow was originally raised in the United Methodist Church, but he changed his affiliation as an adult.
 Today he is a member of the First Congregational United Church of Christ in Algona, Iowa.
-He has served as an usher, as chair of the Missions Committee, as vice president of the Board of Directors, and as secretary for the Worship and Music Committee.
+He has served as an usher, as chair of the Missions Committee, as vice president of the Board of Directors, and as chair and secretary for the Worship and Music Committee.
 He is currently the church worship leader (called "lector" in many churches), and he has used his talents in church dramatic presentations.
-In October 2008 he led an entire service in his church, including presenting a sermon entitled "Change the World Today" and in November he presented a sermon called "Six Degrees of Separation".
-Then in September 2009 he presented a sermon called "What I Did on My Summer Vacation (Lessons Travel Can Teach)".

 The school he teaches at, Bishop Garrigan High School, is affiliated with the Catholic Diocese of Sioux City.
 Through the school Mr. Burrow has also become active with the Roman Catholic Church.
 Though he is not a member, he has helped to prepare school liturgies and he has read scripture and prayers at mass.
-He finds the Catholic liturgy especially reverent and meaningful; and he has attended mass while traveling in Iowa, Illinois, Nebraska, Mississippi, Louisiana, Missouri, Texas, Colorado, Ohio, New Mexico, New York, South Dakota, Virginia, Alaska, Tennessee, and Washington, D.C.
+He finds the Catholic liturgy especially reverent and meaningful; and he has attended mass while traveling in Iowa, Illinois, Nebraska, Mississippi, Louisiana, Missouri, Texas, Colorado, Ohio, New Mexico, New York, South Dakota, Virginia, Alaska, Tennessee, Wisconsin, Minnesota, Washington, DC, and in Wellington, New Zealand and Tokyo, Japan.
+He has also attended a variety of Protestant church services away from home in Iowa, Illinois, Wisconsin, Minnesota, Mississippi, New York, California, New Mexico, Colorado, Michigan, New Jersey, British Columbia, Ontario, and Nova Scotia.

 It is probably his Methodist background that makes Mr. Burrow love hymns and religious music.
 He especially enjoys the resounding old British hymns with their precise words and hearty melodies.
 These are, of course, the very songs upon which much of the Methodist tradition is based.
 Mr. Burrow also likes newer offerings, such as the Catholic hymns by the St. Louis Jesuits.
 In keeping with his liberal religious beliefs, gospel is his least favorite style of religious music, but occasionally he can even enjoy hymns of that genre.
 Mr. Burrow especially enjoys religious music while driving.
 He keeps an old Methodist hymnal and a Catholic missalette in his car.
 On long trips, singing hymns aloud helps to pass the time.